rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

 **Pipeline Compatibility Note:**
 - PyTorch is also used for Whisper and embedding models, ensuring a unified, flexible backend.
-- WSL2 remains recommended for full scientific stack compatibility, but is not required for scene detection or most backend tasks.
+- Native Windows is now the recommended and supported environment for all backend tasks.

 ## Audio Analysis: Whisper (Modular, Dual Output)